 The commercial needs of the Group are paramount and all tax planning must have a business purpose.
 The economic benefits associated with tax planning must never override compliance with all applicable laws and regulations.
 The Group will ensure that tax arrangements are well-understood and based on e established practice and advice from reputable third party tax advisors.

-3. Level of risk in relation to applicable taxation that the Group is prepared to accept
+3. Level of risk in relation to UK taxation that the Group is prepared to accept

 The Group’s tax risk appetite requires that, where tax law is unclear or subject to interpretation, its adopted tax position is at least more likely than not to be allowable under applicable tax laws.

 The Group seeks to comply with its tax filing, tax reporting and tax payment obligations globally.
 The Group tax is required to foster good relationships with tax authorities in general, in particular the Group will:

 - Pro-actively manage Odfjell Drilling’s relationship with HMRC with the aim of minimising the risk of challenge, dispute or damage to its credibility